 Make time to meet new people, hang out with new friends and tell him all the fun things you did with them.
 Make him a little jealous and show him that your world does not revolve around him.
 A little competition and jealousy can make him more eager to have your time and affection.

 2. Add a little mystery.

 Be a little mysterious.
-Truth be told, men like the mystery as much as women do.
-So spice up your "friendship" by acting a little different from time to time.
+Men like the mystery as much as women do.
+So spice up your "friendship" by acting a bit different from time to time.
 You can also avoid texting him about literally everything!
 Keep him intrigued and let him earn the right to know.

 3. Ask him to help you out.